brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 You can see the ubuntu image from earlier, as well as the new `my-rails-app` image from running `docker build`.
-You can use the `docker run` command to test this new image and you'll see that it starts up the Rails server on port 3000:
+You can use the `docker run` command to test this new image, and you'll see that it starts up the Rails server on port 3000:

 {% include iframe.html url="https://asciinema.org/api/asciicasts/20263?autoplay=true&amp;loop=true" wrapper_class="screencast-wrapper" wrapper_style="padding-bottom: 535px" %}

 You can now test your Rails app by visiting `http://localhost:3000` (note: on OS X, the URL for testing will be different, as I'll discuss later).
-One important thing to note is that the code for this Rails app, which was generated by the `rails new` command, is inside of the Docker container and therefore not visible on the host OS.
-But what if you wanted to checkout and edit the code in the host OS (e.g. OS X) while still being able to run the code inside the Docker container?
+One important thing to note is that the code for this Rails app, which was generated by the `rails new` command, is inside the Docker container and therefore not visible on the host OS.
+But what if you wanted to check out and edit the code in the host OS (e.g. OS X) while still being able to run the code inside the Docker container?
 To do that, you can *mount* a folder using the `-v` flag in `docker run`: